statsbiblioteket/digital-pligtaflevering-aviser-tools/doms/doms-installer/README.md

 (may take 5-10 minutes and download quite a bit the first time).

-    vagrant ssh -c "nohup bash -x /vagrant/install_doms.sh; nohup bash -x /vagrant/setup-newspapers.sh; nohup bash /vagrant/run-bitrepositorystub-webserver.sh"
+    vagrant ssh -c "nohup bash -x /vagrant/install_bitrepository.sh; nohup bash -x /vagrant/install_doms.sh; nohup bash -x /vagrant/setup-newspapers.sh; nohup bash /vagrant/run-bitrepositorystub-webserver.sh"

 SBOI and DOMS Wui Solr will take a while to initialize.
+The output from "nohup" is placed in the "nohup.out" file which can be followed with e.g.

+    tail -F nohup.out

 Check the URLs below to see when they are ready and responsive.

 **You now have a local, empty DOMS**.